Concept for no fault divorce and a joint divorce application - applying for joint or sole application for divorce

 Can I later become a sole applicant if we apply jointly?

 Yes.
-Even if you start the application jointly, either of you can progress the application alone if you decide that this is preferable.
+Even if you start the application jointly, either of you can progress the application alone if you decide this is preferable.
 This could be because the previously amicable relationship has broken down or because one party has decided that they do not consent to applying for the conditional or final order.
 To become a sole applicant in joint proceedings you need to apply to the court at either the conditional or final order application stage.

 Can a sole application later become a joint application?